How the USTA Works For You

 Leveraging diversity and creating an inclusive environment is essential to achieving the USTA mission to promote and develop the growth of tennis.
 The USTA is committed to removing barriers and creating opportunities for all to participate in all that we do.
 Furthermore, the USTA strives to serve as a model for all organizations that aspire to achieve maximum growth potential by reaching out to all of America.

-The USTA Foundation, the national charitable arm of the USTA, brings together the powerful combination of tennis and education to change the lives of under-resourced youth, military heroes and individuals with disabilities.
+The USTA Foundation, the national charitable arm of the USTA, brings together the powerful combination of tennis and education to change the lives of under-resourced youth.

 The Foundation utilizes financial grants, scholarship opportunities, curricula, technical assistance and training to make a lasting difference, with a primary focus of developing and ensuring the sustainability and effectiveness of the National Junior Tennis & Learning (NJTL) network.
-The NJTL network features more than 500 chapters that reach more than 225,000 youth on an annual basis, providing free or low-cost tennis and education programming to 47 of the largest 50 markets in the U.S. – nurturing future leaders and enabling kids in need to succeed on the court, in the classroom and in life.
+The NJTL network features more than 350 chapters that reach more than 200,000 youth on an annual basis, providing free or low-cost tennis and education programming to the largest 50 markets in the U.S. – nurturing future leaders and enabling kids in need to succeed on the court, in the classroom and in life.

-The Foundation raises money and public awareness to support these life-changing programs through private donations, corporate sponsorships and foundations, as well as its special fundraisers held throughout the year, including the Opening Night Gala at the US Open, the Avenue of Aces brick and paver program, World Tennis Day and a series of Pro-Ams on both coasts, to name a few.
-Through year-end 2015, the Foundation has awarded more than $22 million in grants and scholarships to more than 270 programs, helping to serve up dreams for thousands of children and adults throughout the country.
+The Foundation raises money and public awareness to support these life-changing programs through private donations, corporate sponsorships and foundations, as well as its special fundraisers held throughout the year, including the Opening Night Gala at the US Open, the Avenue of Aces brick and paver program, a Pro-Am and Fantasy Camps, to name a few.
+Through year-end 2018, the Foundation has awarded more than $28 million in grants and scholarships to more than 270 programs, helping to serve up dreams for thousands of children and adults throughout the country.